WHY IS THE NEW PORT NEEDED?

 The reasoning behind the proposed redevelopment of the Port of Galway is to allow for the maintenance of current core Port activity and to further enhance and grow this business.

 The redevelopment holds the key to the future survival of the Port as an economic entity.
 It would allow the Port to compete on a level playing field with both national and international ports.

-The New Port of Galway Redevelopment will Solve a Number of Problems due to Restrictions of the Current Port Size and Infrastructure:
+The new Port of Galway redevelopment will solve a number of problems due to restrictions of the current Port size and infrastructure.